Together, we will work to limit the spread of COVID-19

 How many people can attend a funeral service?

-The maximum number of people who can attend a funeral service is a maximum of 100, and subject to the 1 person per 4 square metre rule in indoor areas and 1 in 2 square metre rule in outdoor areas:
+The maximum number of people who can attend a funeral service is subject to the 1 person per 2 square metre rule.

 This applies to chapel services, burials and interments, and catered functions or wakes after a funeral service.

-Our chapels have the following capacities according to physical distancing guidelines and the 1 person per 4 square metre rule:
+Our chapels have the following capacities according to social distancing guidelines and the 1 person per 2 square metre rule: